egonw/cdkbook/atomsbonds.i.md

 ## Atoms

-The CDK interface `IAtom` is the underlying data model of atoms.
+The CDK interface <topic type="class">IAtom</topic> is the underlying data model of atoms.
 Creating a new atom is fairly easy.
 For example, we can create an atom of element type carbon, as defined by the element’s atomic number that we pass as parameter in the constructor: